By: David Jacoby on June 26th, 2015

-OK, this step is obvious, but you would be surprised how many sales people have a grumpy phone persona.
-I once worked with a brilliant sales leader who told me that when it comes to phone based prospecting he liked to hire sales people “with a smile in their voice.”
-That means high energy, upbeat people who prospects want to engage with.
+OK, this step is obvious, but you would be surprised how many salespeople have a grumpy phone persona.
+I once worked with a brilliant sales leader who told me that when it comes to phone-based prospecting he liked to hire salespeople “with a smile in their voice.”
+That means high energy, upbeat people with who prospects want to engage.

 So here is a simple example “Hi, this is Sarah Smith from Acme Industrial.
 Can you tell me, who in your company makes decisions about…?”